-Figure 1 illustrates the three clusters in the N-terminal domain contained in PDB file 4db1.
-Cluster members are listed in SupplementaryFile2.txt and shown on the sequence in Figure S2.
+Figure 3 illustrates the three clusters in the N-terminal domain contained in PDB file 4db1.
+Cluster members are listed in Supplementary File 2.
 In particular, DCM is highly over-represented in the third (blue/cyan) cluster.
 DCM mutations in clusters 1 and 2 (orange and yellow) are hardly visible and therefore mostly buried.
 On the other hand, the DCM mutations in cluster 3 (cyan) are largely on the surface.

-As a control, to ensure that the significance of the clustering was not a random effect, we also permuted the labels randomly for the three clusters 1000 times over and calculated the average random p-value (p = 0.5133, $\sigma{n-1} = 0.2859$ ) from a $\chi^2$ test.
-This is clearly not significant and compares with the true labels which gave a p < 0.5133
+As a control, to ensure that the significance of the clustering was not a random effect, we also permuted the labels randomly for the three clusters 1000 times over and calculated the average random p-value (p = 0.5133, $\sigma{n-1} = 0.2859$) from a χ^2 test.
+This is clearly not significant and compares with the true labels which gave a p < 0.0003755.

-0.0003755.
 This p-value is 1.794 standard deviations away from the mean on the distribution of random p-values which is significant at the p < 0.05 level.